Doppelgängers & Doubles: Literary Alter-Egos, Automata, Mannequins, Clones, Avatars

-The mysterious, eerie, uncanny Doppelgänger, or “double walker,” has haunted western culture—folklore, myth, philosophy, romanticism, science and science fiction—for more than two centuries.
-Most recently, it has influenced fashion, film, and gaming.
-In literature, the doppelgänger functions as a device articulating the experience of self-division for a living person or the phenomenon of a ghostly double that appears as a twin, shadow, or mirror image, often representing evil or misfortune.
-In consumer capitalism, it evolves from the figure of the automaton, an early form of robot that approximates human form and function, into a reproducible and, more importantly, commodifiable form of the “self as other,” refigured department store mannequins and clones.
-Computer games provide virtual worlds for other possible selves, or avatars.
+The mysterious, eerie, uncanny doppelgänger, or “double walker,” has haunted western culture in folklore, myth, philosophy, romanticism, science and science fiction for more than two centuries, most recently influencing fashion, science fiction, film, virtual reality, social media, and video gaming culture.
+In literature, the doppelgänger functions as a literary device representing either the experience of a living person’s self-division or the phenomenon of a ghostly double that appears as twin, shadow, or mirror image—often of evil or misfortune.
+In modern consumer capitalism, human doubling evolves from the automaton, an early type of robot that replicates human form and function, into a reproducible and, more importantly, ideal and commodifiable form of “self as other” in wax museums, department store mannequins, and clones.
+Computer games and social media platforms provide virtual worlds for other possible selves: avatars.